Chart Color Schemes

 Employment

 Many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, employment levels increased by 2.2%, labour force grew by 2.7%, causing unemployment to rise by 0.4 percentage points.
-In Greater Sydney, employment rose by 2.6%, labour force grew by 2.9%, and unemployment rose by 0.3 percentage points during the same period.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ourimbah-Fountaindale's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years.
+In the 12-month period ending June 2025, employment increased by 2.2%, labour force grew by 2.7%, and unemployment rose by 0.4 percentage points.
+This contrasts with Greater Sydney where employment rose by 2.6%, labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Ourimbah-Fountaindale's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment